The old medieval church of San Domenico in the city of Siena

 How to form the simple future tense in Italian?

-To form the simple future, you just need to drop the -e of the infinitive ending and add the appropriate future ending.
+To form the simple future, you just need to drop the -e of the ending and add the appropriate future ending.
 The endings of the simple future are the same for all three conjugations (-are, -ere and -ire).
 Let’s see in detail how regular and irregular verbs (mis)behave.

 Regular verbs in the simple future tense